JuliaIO/gRPCClient.jl/docs/src/index.md

 - **`port`**: The port number the gRPC server is listening on (e.g., `50051`)
 - **`secure`**: A `Bool` that controls whether HTTPS/gRPCS (when `true`) or HTTP/gRPC (when `false`) is used for the connection.
 Default: `false`
 - **`grpc`**: The global gRPC handle obtained from `grpc_global_handle()`.
 This manages the underlying libcurl multi-handle for HTTP/2 multiplexing.
 Default: `grpc_global_handle()`
-- **`deadline`**: The gRPC deadline in seconds.
-If a request takes longer than this time limit, it will be cancelled and raise an exception.
+- **`deadline`**: The gRPC deadline in seconds, covering the entire call from submission: time spent queued client-side waiting for one of the handle's `max_streams` slots counts against it, and the transfer (and the `grpc-timeout` header sent to the server) gets only the remaining budget.
+If the call takes longer than this limit it is cancelled and raises an exception.
 Default: `10`
 - **`keepalive`**: The TCP keepalive interval in seconds.
 This sets both `CURLOPT_TCP_KEEPINTVL` (interval between keepalive probes) and `CURLOPT_TCP_KEEPIDLE` (time before first keepalive probe) to help detect broken connections.
 Default: `60`
 - **`max_send_message_length`**: The maximum size in bytes for messages sent to the server.
 Attempting to send messages larger than this will raise an exception.
 Default: `4*1024*1024` (4 MiB)
 - **`max_recieve_message_length`**: The maximum size in bytes for messages received from the server.
 Receiving messages larger than this will raise an exception.
 Default: `4*1024*1024` (4 MiB)